If you ready to explore the self-publishing route, then you have undoubtedly become aware of the plethora of self-publishing platforms to choose from!

 You know how hard it is to build a following of loyal readers.
 When you only build that following on Amazon, you could lose up to 50% of your income that could come from other platforms.

-Authors can get readers to subscribe to their works through advertisements and other social media.
-You can’t convince nearly as many people into subscribing on KDP as you could across all platforms.
+Authors can typically get readers to subscribe to their works through advertisements and other social media.
+Their is no communication or connectivity between Amazon KDP and social media.

 KDP Select lowers the royalties you get when people borrow your book.
 You can make more money in the long run by publishing outright on different platforms.